 Research Support Workshops

 The Postgraduate Affairs Office runs more than 50 research methodology and writing workshops.
-The workshops are run in conjunction with the Humanities Graduate Centre.
-Not all workshops are repeated in the second semester.
 The programme is adjusted according to an analysis of students’ evaluations, suggestions and attendance figures to meet student requests.